openenclave/openenclave/new_platforms/docs/GettingStarted.md

 ## Windows Host Application with SGX and OP-TEE Simulation

 Simulation provides a development environment to quickly write, test, and debug your REE and TEE code.
-This SDK provides simulation support for SGX using Intel Simulation SDK and for TrustZone using OP-TEE simulation.
+This SDK provides simulation support for SGX using the Intel SGX SDK and for TrustZone using OP-TEE simulation.
 Both environments can be debugged using Visual Studio.

 * [Building an Open Enclave Simulation on Windows](win_sgx_dev.md#simulation)